 Most Type A1 development applications require two parts - a General Application (Part 1) and a Part 2 application which provides the checklist and minimum specific requirements for the individual request.
-Items listed within this section are subject to change at the discretion of the Planning and Zoning Director on an individual basis based on the type of request and existing conditions of the project.
+Certain items that are not relevant to particular applications may not be required.
 These items also determine the sufficiency of an application.